Apparently, it is hard for spirits to give up a

 Hard to Share

-A female spirit loves the vanity in the Ladies Room, and is a little possessive of the middle bathroom stall.
+A female spirit loves the vanity mirror in the Ladies Room, and is a little possessive of the middle bathroom stall.

 Some women who have used this toilet have had the locked door unlock itself and swing open, as if to say “You are done, now leave!”